How OCD and Eating Disorders Often Go Hand in Hand

 The exhaustion is real.

-What often get’s missed is that OCD and eating disorders aren't just happening at the same time by coincidence.
-They're deeply intertwined, sharing neural pathways and feeding off the same underlying dysregulation in your nervous system.
+What often gets missed is that OCD and eating disorders aren’t just happening at the same time by coincidence.
+Psychiatric comorbidity is common, and these conditions often co-occur, sharing neural pathways and feeding off the same underlying dysregulation in your nervous system.
+Body dysmorphic disorder is another related condition that shares obsessive and compulsive features with both OCD and eating disorders, further complicating diagnosis and treatment.

 The Clinical Overlap Between OCD and Eating Disorders